sofiageo/eionet.xmlconv/REST-API.md

 ####  Server Side:
  Spring Security is configured to filter incoming URLS and perform security filtering on those under **/auth**<br>
- The back-end mechanism will ispect the Http-Request looking for the HTTP Header:  **X-Auth-Token**.<br>
+ The back-end mechanism will inspect the Http-Request looking for the HTTP Header:  **X-Auth-Token**.<br>
  The validation mechanism then decodes the token and checks the following:<br>
  - If the claims: **iss , aud**  exist and also that they  match the values explicitly set in the application.<br>
  - If the claim : **exp** exists and that it is not before the current date, meaning that the token has expired.<br>